 Tha thel-larm-meh, en-na, Tak-si

-Can you arrange, a Taxi for me, please
+Can you call, a Taxi, for me

-Bor-rees na kar-nor-nee-sis, ena Taxi yia mena, par-ra-kalo
+Bor-rees na kar-le-sis, ena Taxi, yia mena

-Bor-rees na karn-or-nee-sis, ena Tak-si yee-a mena, parakalo
+Bor-rees na karl-e-sees, ena Tak-si, yee-a mena

-Bor-rees na kar-nor-nee-sis, ena Taxi yia em-ars, par-ra-kalo
+Bor-rees na kar-le-sis, ena Taxi, yia em-ars, par-ra-kalo

-Bor-ees na karn-or-nee-sis, ena Tax-i yee-a em-mars, par-ra-karl-or
+Bor-ees na karl-e-sees, ena Tax-i, yee-a em-mars, par-ra-karl-or

 Greek Taxi Driver Greetings